FlorentinaCiuciu/githubPlaywrightDemo/README.md

 -  each runs it's specific set of tests using testMatch filtering
 -  each has it's specific baseUrl and prerequisite('setup' project) based on what kind of tests are executed
 - projects:
-    - setup: it is used only as a prerequisite for E2e tests: the github login is performed once per test suite execution and storage state it is saved and reused for all tests
+    - **setup**: it is used only as a prerequisite for E2e tests: the github login is performed once per test suite execution and storage state it is saved and reused for all tests
-    - e2e: project configuration for all UI E2E tests
+    - **e2e**: project configuration for all UI E2E tests
-    - api: project configuration for all API tests
+    - **api**: project configuration for all API tests